Stable graphs: distributions and line-breaking construction: Introduction and main results

 \subsubsection{The discrete marginals of $\mathcal{G}^s$}

 We can recover the measured metric space $\mathcal G^s$ from the discrete marginals $\mathsf{G}_{n}^s$ by equipping them with the graph distance and the uniform distribution on their leaves, as follows. \begin{prop} for the Gromov-Hausdorff-Prokhorov topology. \end{prop} This generalises a result which says that the $\alpha$-stable tree is the (almost sure) scaling limit of its discrete marginals, see \cite{Marchal, CurienHaas}.
-See Section \ref{sec:approx}.
+The proof is given in Section~\ref{sec:approx}.

 For any multigraph $G=(V,E)$, recall that we let $\mathrm{sl}(G)$ denote its number of self-loops, and for an element $e \in \supp(E)$, we let $\mathrm{mult}(e)$ denote its multiplicity.
 Let $I(G) \subset V$ denote the set of internal vertices of $G$.
-We say that a permutation $\tau$ of the set $I(G)$ is a \emph{symmetry} if, after having extended $\tau$ to the identity function on the leaves, $\tau$ preserves the adjacency relations in the graph and for all $u,v \in V$, the edges $\{u,v\}$ and $\{\tau(u),\tau(v)\}$ have the same multiplicity.
-We let $\mathrm{Sym}(G)$ denote the set of symmetries of the internal vertices of $G$.
+We say that a permutation $\tau$ of the set $I(G)$ is a \emph{symmetry} of $G$ if, after having extended $\tau$ to the identity function on the leaves, $\tau$ preserves the adjacency relations in the graph and for all $u,v \in V$, the edges $\{u,v\}$ and $\{\tau(u),\tau(v)\}$ have the same multiplicity.
+We let $\mathrm{Sym}(G)$ denote the set of symmetries of $G$.
 For $n \ge 0$, let $\mathbb M_{s,n}$ be the set of connected multigraphs with $n+1$ labelled leaves, surplus $s$ and no vertices of degree 2.
 (Observe that the internal vertices are not labelled.)
 When $s\geq 2$, let $\mathbb M_{s,-1}$ be the set of unlabelled connected multigraphs with surplus $s$ and minimum degree at least 3.
 Finally, let us define a sequence of weights by

 Viewing the root as a leaf with label 0, we note that $\mathsf{G}_{n}^s$ is an element of $\mathbb{M}_{s,n}$.
 We can now describe the distributions of the random multigraphs $\mathsf{G}_{n}^s$.

 \begin{theorem} Let $n\geq0$.
 For every connected multigraph $G=(V,E) \in \mathbb M_{s,n}$,